 within.
 You will find your solutions there.

-is easy for us all to get caught up in accomplishing too many tasks during our busy
+us all to get caught up in accomplishing too many tasks during our busy days.
+We

-days.
-We can lose touch with our inner wisdom, peace, calm, and feeling of
+can lose touch with our inner wisdom, peace, calm, and feeling of contentment

 us to stay connected with and present for ourselves.
 Practice being with what